MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 1. For server **msp2**, set *TLOG_msp2_secondary_* for **Prefix Name** under **Transaction Log Store** section.
 1. For server **msp3**, set *TLOG_msp3_secondary_* for **Prefix Name** under **Transaction Log Store** section.

-### Restart managed servers for the primary cluster
+### Restart managed servers

-To make the primary cluster active, restart all managed servers for the changes to take effect.
+Then, restart all managed servers for the changes to take effect, starting from the primary cluster.

-1. Make sure you have signed in to WebLogic Server Administratiion Console of the primary cluster.
+1. Make sure you have signed in to WebLogic Server Administratiion Console.
 1. Locate to **Domain structure** > **wlsd** > **Environment** > **Servers** in the left navigation area.
 Select "Servers".
 1. Select **Control** tab.
 Check *msp1*, *msp2* and *msp3*.
 Select **Shutdown** with option **When work completes** > **Yes**.
 Select refresh icon.
 Wait until **Status of Last Action** is *TASK COMPLETED*.
 You should see **State** for selected servers is *SHUTDOWN*.
 Select refresh icon again to stop status monitoring.
 1. Check *msp1*, *msp2* and *msp3* again.
 Select **Start** > **Yes**.
 Select refresh icon.
 Wait until **Status of Last Action** is *TASK COMPLETED*.
 You should see **State** for selected servers is *RUNNING*.
 Select refresh icon again to stop status monitoring.

-Open the DNS name of your Azure Traffic Manager profile in a new tab of the browser, appending with application context root */weblogic-cafe*, for example, `http://tmprofile-ejb113023.trafficmanager.net/weblogic-cafe`.
-You should see the UI of the sample application:

-:::image type="content" source="media/migrate-weblogic-to-vms-with-ha-dr/sample-app-ui.png" alt-text="Screenshot of the sample application UI." lightbox="media/migrate-weblogic-to-vms-with-ha-dr/sample-app-ui.png":::

-If you don't see this, you must troubleshoot and resolve the issue before continuing.
+Repeat the same steps above in WebLogic Server Administratiion Console, but for the secondary cluster.

-### Stop all VMs in the secondary cluster
+### Stop VMs in the secondary cluster

-Since the active cluster is up and running, it handles all user requests due to its higher priority configured in your Traffic Manager profile.
-Now you can stop all VMs in the secondary cluster to make it passive, and the configuration changes you made before will take effect when you start VMs in the secondary cluster for the failover.
+Since the primary cluster is up and running, it acts as the active cluster and handles all user requests due to its higher priority configured in your Traffic Manager profile.
+Now you can stop all VMs in the secondary cluster to make it passive so that they won't be charged.

-1. In the Azure portal home, select **All resources**.
+1. Open the Azure portal home in a new tab of your browser, select **All resources**.
 In **Filter for any field...** box, enter resource group name where the secondary cluster is deployed, for example, *wls-cluster-eastus-ejb113023*.
 1. Select **Type equals all** to open **Type** filter.
 Enter *Virtual machine* for **Value**, you should see one entry matched.
 Select it for **Value**.
 Select **Apply**.
 You should see 4 VMs listed.
 1. Select to open each of VMs.
 Select **Stop** and confirm.
 Select **Refresh**, wait until **Status** of 4 VMs becomes *Stopped (deallocated)*.

+Keep the page open and you will use it for failover test later.

 Now open the overview page of your Traffic Manager profile, you should see **Monitor status** of endpoint *myFailoverEndpoint* becomes *Degraded*.

+### Verify app

+Open the DNS name of your Azure Traffic Manager profile in a new tab of the browser, appending with the context root */weblogic-cafe* of the deployed app, for example, `http://tmprofile-ejb113023.trafficmanager.net/weblogic-cafe`.
+Create a new coffee with name and price (for example, *Coffee 1* with *10*), which is persisted into both application data table and session table of the database.
+You should see the similar UI of the sample app as below:

+:::image type="content" source="media/migrate-weblogic-to-vms-with-ha-dr/sample-app-ui.png" alt-text="Screenshot of the sample application UI." lightbox="media/migrate-weblogic-to-vms-with-ha-dr/sample-app-ui.png":::

+If you don't see this, you must troubleshoot and resolve the issue before continuing.

 ## Next steps